premaj037/Car-Rental-MERN/README.md

   1. Navigate to the `frontend` directory using `cd frontend`.
   2. Install dependencies with `npm install`.
   3. Start the frontend with `npm start`.

-## Usage
-- To access the frontend, open your browser and go to `http://localhost:3000`.
-- To access the backend admin panel, open your browser and go to `http://localhost:4001`.